Pixelated and Afraid: Plot

+Production

+Executive producer Matt Selman stated that writer John Frink and producer Carolyn Omine wanted to do a Naked and Afraid parody.
+Omine fought to turn it into a love story for Homer and Marge.
+Frink wanted to include the song "Pretty World" by Sérgio Mendes & Brasil '66.
+Frink and Omine based the abandoned resort on similarly closed resorts in the Pocono Mountains.

+The Broadcast Standards department at Fox was reluctant to show pixelated nudity of Marge and Homer, so Selman called Fox president Charlie Collier to allow for pixelation.
+Homer was pixelated to the same standards as Marge as a joke.
+The episode also depicted Homer and Marge killing a wolverine because the producers wanted to show the reality of being lost in the wilderness.

 Reception

+Viewing figures

+In its original broadcast, the episode earned a 0.39 rating and was watched by 1.41 million viewers and was the highest-rated show on Animation Domination that night.

+Critical response

 Tony Sokol of Den of Geek gave the episode a 4 out of 5 stars stating, "Some of this development is almost un-Homer-like.
 He is a little too competent in the wild.
 You get the idea he may have taken that crayon out of his nose again.
 He has the capacity to understand Marge has all the real solutions, and still finds a way to go a step further, by making sure she has matching rugs on her feet at the end of the episode.
 What Bart and Lisa see, when they look at Homer and Marge toss diaper bags into taco bins, is a couple who have given up.
 The wolverine scene proves it was all an exercise, like the ‘wax on, wax off,’ lessons in Karate Kid."

 Marcus Gibson of Bubbleblabber gave the episode a 7.5 out of 10 stating, "This is one of the episodes that don’t rely heavily on slapstick and concentrate on telling the story.
 The writers attempt to have Homer and Marge working together to survive against the wild and the deadly wolverine while providing a message about the beauty of the great outdoors.
 We also see more of Homer being a caring husband for Marge instead of a careless grouch like in some previous episodes, which is great for people who needed a break from his negligent attitude.
 The result is far from perfect, but it is as attractive as the couple’s spark regardless."

-In its original broadcast, the episode was watched by 1.41 million viewers and was the highest-rated show on Animation Domination that night.
+Jesse David Fox of Vulture stated that the episode would rank among the classics.

+Awards and nominations

-This episode was nominated for a Primetime Emmy Award for Outstanding Animated Program, but lost to the Arcane episode "When These Walls Come Tumbling Down".
+This episode was nominated for a Primetime Emmy Award for Outstanding Animated Program at the 74th Primetime Creative Arts Emmy Awards, but lost to the Arcane episode "When These Walls Come Tumbling Down".
+Writer John Frink was also nominated for a Writers Guild of America Award for Television: Animation at the 75th Writers Guild of America Awards.